amaan75/flutter_tuts/slider_demo/README.md

-# Slider Button Demo
+# Switch Demo

-Lets see how these Sliders buttons and SliderButtonTiles work. wwwwoooooooooosh.
+Switches are very similar to checkbox, radio and the like in working.
+Click [here](https://github.com/amaan75/flutter_tuts/tree/master/slider_demo/lib/main.dart) to get to code.

 ## Getting Started